 Discussions have been held with Limited NHS Property (last 19th discussion on November.
-2013) about its rental policy whereby it has been established that they have no resources to fund the building as an effectively commercial organisation and subsequently would be looking to achieve market rent for occupation of the building.
+2013) about its rental policy whereby it has been established that they have no resources to fund building as an effectively commercial organisation and subsequently would be looking to achieve market rent for occupation of the building.

+6. What is the current budget for prevention services other than the targeted prevention and intervention provided by MAST?
 The prevention and intervention service allocates funding across a range of activities, which is defined by the needs of families.
 Following the procurement which took place in Autumn 2013 and the lack of take up for prevention services we are currently in a position of reviewing the type of prevention activities which will best meet families' needs.